-Licking of the nose and lips
+2. Licking of the nose & lips

 Dogs generally pant to cool themselves down when it’s hot or they’ve been exercising.
 If your dog is panting for no apparent reason, possibly with her ears pinned back and low, this can be a sign of stress.
-Be careful if the dogs suddenly stops panting and closes his mouth, as he may be escalating toward biting.
+Be careful if the dog suddenly stops panting and closes his mouth, as he may be escalating toward biting.

 Especially in the more aggressive breeds, dogs may try to alleviate stress by chewing or biting furniture (or you!) or even by destructive biting or licking of her own body.
 Try to examine the circumstances that increase the behaviors, such as being left alone or when other animals are present.

+According to VCA Hospitals, this is another telltale sign of stress.
 There are many reasons your dog may show avoidance, whether it’s avoiding other dogs or people.
 Tail tucked, avoiding eye contact, turning away — these are all ways your dog shows you he is uncomfortable.
 It’s important to remember that if your dog is avoiding a situation that makes him uncomfortable, this is better than showing aggression and it’s best to respect this message.

 Does your dog howl or bark a lot?
 Excessive barking, whether inside or outside the house, can be a sign of anxiety.
-Try and find a pattern to the barking to determine the cause of the anxiety.
+Try to find a pattern to the barking to determine the cause of the anxiety.
 Does it happen when you’re gone?
 When strangers come to the door?

 How to help your dog